 Directions: McCabe’s can easily be reached from Exit 122 as well as Exit 119.
 The distance is about the same from either exit.
 Via Exit 122, simply head southeast on 521 for about 2.5 miles.
 Via Exit 119, go southeast on 261 for about 1.9 miles, turn left on N. Brooks St. and McCabe’s will be less than a mile on your right.

 Thursday – Saturday: 10 am – 3 pm

 — Shawn Cabbagestalk (@CabbageTV) June 12, 2015

 Blurb: “We love this place!
-Always hot food, great bbq and friendly staff.
+Always hot food, great bbq, and friendly staff.
 We eat here at least once a week, seeing as how we’re so close.
-Its small and not overwhelming as other buffet places, plus you can order something else if you don’t want what’s on the buffet, if your looking for a large variety then it isn’t for you.” ~ Jennifer D, Yelp
+It’s small and not overwhelming as other buffet places, plus you can order something else if you don’t want what’s on the buffet, if you’re looking for a large variety then it isn’t for you.” ~ Jennifer D, Yelp

 Directions: Country Cousins is about 8 miles from Exit 146.
 Take the exit and head south, then turn left onto SC-341 S (signs for Olanta Lake City).
 Travel about 7 miles and then continue straight onto Hampton St. In a half mile, turn right onto N Jones Rd. and Country Cousins will be just ahead on your left.

 Thursday – Saturday: 11 am – 8 pm

 Phone: (843) 370-9696